-Education Options After High School Toolkit
+Education Options After High School

 You have more options than you may realize for continuing your education after high school.
-It’s called postsecondary education.
+It’s all called postsecondary education.

-How to continue your education after high school
+So many ways to continue your education

 - Enter an apprenticeship program.
 Apprenticeships are formal combinations of classroom and on-the-job training.